RMI-PACTA/scenarioSelector/README.md

 coverage](https://codecov.io/gh/2DegreesInvesting/scenarioSelector/branch/master/graph/badge.svg)](https://codecov.io/gh/2DegreesInvesting/scenarioSelector?branch=master)
 <!-- badges: end -->

-The goal of the scenarioSelector [app](https://twodii.shinyapps.io/scenarioSelector/) is to help you find and visualize a scenario.
+The scenarioSelector app helps you find and visualize a scenario.
+You can use it [online](https://twodii.shinyapps.io/scenarioSelector/) or as an R package following the installation and example below.

 ## Installation